autokitteh/homebrew-tap/README.md

-# Homebrew Tap for Autokitteh
+# Homebrew Tap for AutoKitteh

 ## How do I install this formula?